Desert Ecosystem: Biotic and Abiotic Components (And Importance of Desert Ecosystem)

 The temperature of a given desert will vary due to its geographic location.
 However, a characteristic of all deserts is the dryness.
 Heat is reflected by water vapor, which is either in the form of cloud cover or humidity, resulting in a cooling effect.
 Because of the reactions and the characteristics, deserts experience extreme temperatures, regardless of whether it is heat or cold.

 The temperature fluctuations can result in other effects.
-Cool air sinks and warm air rises, so the fast changes in temperatures cause the air to move fast from one place to another.
+Cool air sinks, and warm air rises, so the fast changes in temperatures cause the air to move fast from one place to another.
 Because of that, deserts are windy, and those conditions contribute to evaporation.

 Precipitation

-The desert environment has unpredictable and uneven precipitation that it does receive, although that precipitation is minimal in nature.
-Precipitation amounts can vary from year to year.
-Some years it may seem as though the desert has gotten more rainfall than usual, but most years have very little rainfall.
+Some years, it may seem as though the desert has gotten more rainfall than usual, but most years have very little rainfall.
 There can actually be entire years that the desert doesn’t see a drop of rain.

 Biotic Components